andrew/ultimate-awesome/README.md

 - [awesome-machine-unlearning](https://github.com/tamlhp/awesome-machine-unlearning) - Awesome Machine Unlearning (A Survey of Machine Unlearning).
 - [awesome-css-in-js](https://github.com/tuchk4/awesome-css-in-js) -  Awesome CSS in JS articles / tutorials / videos / benchmarks / comparision.
 - [awesome-uxn](https://github.com/hundredrabbits/awesome-uxn) - Awesome things from the community.
+- [awesome-decompilation](https://github.com/nforest/awesome-decompilation) - A curated list of awesome decompilation resources and projects.
 - [awesome-windows](https://github.com/0pandadev/awesome-windows) - An awesome & curated list of tools and apps for Windows 10/11.
 - [awesome-gists](https://github.com/vsouza/awesome-gists) - A collection of amazing gists.
 - [continual-learning-papers](https://github.com/ContinualAI/continual-learning-papers) - Continual Learning papers list, curated by ContinualAI.
 - [Cool-Fashion-Papers](https://github.com/lzhbrian/Cool-Fashion-Papers) - 👔👗🕶️🎩 Cool resources about Fashion + AI! (papers, datasets, workshops, companies, .) (constantly updating).
 - [awesome-parallel-computing](https://github.com/taskflow/awesome-parallel-computing) - A curated list of awesome parallel computing resources.
-- [awesome-decompilation](https://github.com/nforest/awesome-decompilation) - A curated list of awesome decompilation resources and projects.
 - [awesome-holistic-3d](https://github.com/holistic-3d/awesome-holistic-3d) - A list of papers and resources (data,code,etc) for holistic 3D reconstruction in computer vision.
 - [awesome-command-control](https://github.com/tcostam/awesome-command-control) - A collection of awesome Command & Control (C2) frameworks, tools and resources for post-exploitation and red teaming assignments.
 - [awesome-serverless-security](https://github.com/puresec/awesome-serverless-security) - A curated list of awesome serverless security resources such as (e)books, articles, whitepapers, blogs and research papers.
 - [awesome-starcraftAI](https://github.com/SKTBrain/awesome-starcraftAI) - A curated list of resources dedicated to StarCraft AI.
 - [awesome-open-iot](https://github.com/Agile-IoT/awesome-open-iot) - A curated list of awesome open source IoT frameworks, libraries and software.
 - [netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.
+- [awesome-macadmin-tools](https://github.com/smashism/awesome-macadmin-tools) - 🕶 Awesome Mac Admin Tools list.
 - [awesome-forensics](https://github.com/alphaSeclab/awesome-forensics) - Awesome Forensics Resources.
 Almost 300 open source forensics tools, and 600 blog posts about forensics.
 - [awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games.
 - [awesome-es2015-proxy](https://github.com/mikaelbr/awesome-es2015-proxy) - For learning how to use JavaScript Proxy, or just to see what is possible.